yao790609/AIoT-DA_HW2/README.md

 - **`titanic_predictions_rfe.csv`**: Prediction results from the improved Recursive Feature Elimination model (`rfe-HW2_improved.py`), indicating survival predictions for test set passengers.

-## **Dataset**

-The dataset (attached) contains information on Titanic passengers, including their survival status, demographic details, and ticket information.
-Our target column is **Survived**, and all other columns serve as features for analysis.

 ---

 ## **1. Recursive Feature Elimination (RFE)**